Accounts receivable: It’s simple until it’s not.

 Benefits of accounts receivable automation software

-When you invest in accounts receivable automation, you’ll see clear “before” and “after” scenarios.
+When you invest in accounts receivable management software, you'll see clear “before” and “after” scenarios.
 But what do those scenarios really look like?
-Here are some of the most common benefits accounts receivable teams see when they automate their processes:
+Here are some of the most common benefits teams see when they go from manual accounts receivable processes to automate their processes:

 5 easy steps to prepare for accounts receivable automation

 While the basics of accounts receivable follow some consistent steps, every department has different needs.
 You may be operating within a small finance team or managing a large team who all need access to different kinds of information.
-Here’s how to assess your needs before you invest in an accounts receivable automation platform:
+Maybe you are looking specifically for software for small businesses.
+Here's how to assess your needs before you invest in an accounts receivable software:

 1. Map your end-to-end accounts receivable process.